Timing of Admissions Decisions

-If you have not received a decision from us yet, it is usually because no decision has been made.
-Decisions are communicated to you a few days after they are made.
+If you have not received a decision from us yet, it is usually because no decision has been made on your application.
+Decisions are communicated to you by GSAS a few days after they are made.
 Decisions are made on a rolling basis until a few weeks after the application deadline.

 If it takes a long time for you to receive a final decision, then the reason usually is that we do not (yet) have a sufficiently large pool of applications to compare with.
 It is not the case that we take an inordinately long time to read your application and think about it.

 Contacting the MAFN Office